 If your provider organization is new to Availity and you want to register your organization and you will be designated as the primary administrator, you'll begin by creating your Availity user account.
 You 'll start by selecting Register on the Availity home page at Availity.com and follow the registration wizard to create your account.
-Select this link for full details on the registration process: Availity.com/documents/learning/Availity_Portal_Registration.pdf

-For training, visit Availity.com and select Get Trained under Help & Training in the top black bar.
+Select this link for full details on the registration process: Availity.com/documents/learning/Availity_Portal_Registration.pdfFor training, visit the Digital Provider Learning Hub to take live and on-demand courses with your Availity User/Password.
+Or you can visit Availity.com and select Get Trained under Help & Training in the top black bar.
 From here, you can sign up for informative webinars and even receive credit from the American Academy of Professional Coders for many sessions.
 For any questions or additional registration assistance, contact Availity Client Services at 800-282-4548, Monday to Friday from 5 a.m. to 5 p.m.
 Pacific time.